 2.AUDIO TECHNICA ATH-M40X

-The most popular series of studio headphones for electronic music producers is the ATH-M by Audio Technica.
-I personally own the ATH-M50X but you can’t go wrong with any of those models (ATH-M30X/M40X/M50X/M70X).
+The most popular series of studio headphones for electronic music producers are the ATH-M by Audio Technica.
+I personally own the ATH-M50X, but you can’t go wrong with any of those models (ATH-M30X/M40X/M50X/M70X).

-Audio Technica ATH-M40X is a closed back pair that offers good isolation from ambient sounds and a nice flat frequency response.
-The bass is heavy -exactly what an electronic producer needs- and the mids and highs are clear and dynamic.
+Audio Technica ATH-M40X is a closed back pair that offers good isolation from ambient sounds, and excellent flat frequency response.
+The bass is heavy -precisely what an electronic producer needs- and the mids and highs are clear and dynamic.
 However, it requires 40-50 odd hours of burn-in the frequency response.
 I have to admit that the audio response is more satisfying compared to the all-time favorite and first choice of our list Sony 7506.

-It might look a bit bulky, like all the models, but in fact it is very comfortable and the built quality is durable with excellent materials.
+It might look a bit bulky, like all the models, but it is very comfortable, and the built quality is durable with excellent materials.
 The cable is removable which will provide easy and cheap replace in case of an accident.
 The result is a set of headphones that offer optimal performance for the money, all while looking like something that costs at least twice as much than they do.

-conclusion: ATH-M40X is probably the “best value for money” option out there.
-The sound quality is very good (very close to ATH-M50X), the isolation is outstanding and available in a good price, certainly good enough reasons to go for it.
-Except your studio, this pair can used in a DJ booth, radio stations, news transmission or even movie productions.
+Conclusion: ATH-M40X is probably the “best value for money” option out there.
+The sound quality is outstanding (very close to ATH-M50X), the isolation is outstanding and available at a good price, certainly good enough reasons to go for it.
+Except for your studio, this pair can be used in a DJ booth, radio stations, news transmission or even movie productions.
 Audio Technica ATH-M40x has been around for a long time and counts thousands of users around the globe.

 The most affordable pair of headphones in our list comes from AKG.
-I will also add with the most nice appearance and design compare to the rest.
+I will also add with the most beautiful appearance, and design compare to the rest.
 The classy but straightforward structure, along with the golden highlights on black exterior, makes it a unique option.

-AKG K-240 is semi-open type of headphone that offers not a good isolation compare to a closed-back type.
-However on this pair you will find a tonal excellence with higher frequencies than the MDR 7506.
-The sound quality is powerful with accurate response at any listening level and thats because of AKG’s varimotion technology.
-The bass is heavy but accurate with detailed mids and highs, that will show AKG’s real character.
+AKG K-240 is a semi-open type of headphone that offers not good isolation compare to a closed-back type.
+However, on this pair, you will find tonal excellence with higher frequencies than the MDR 7506.
+The sound quality is powerful with an accurate response at any listening level, and that’s because of AKG’s Varimotion technology.
+The bass is heavy but precise.
+Along with the detailed mids and highs, that will show AKG’s real character.

-Regardless the comfort K-240 provides, you will be satisfied with big ear-cups that will fit perfectly around your ear with excellent resilience.
+Regardless of the comfort K-240 provides, you will be satisfied with big ear-cups that will fit perfectly around your ear with excellent resilience.
 The type of headband is self-adjusting to the shape and size of your head making it very comfortable for long lasting studio sessions.
 It also offers also a detachable input cable for easy replacement if ever necessary.

 4.SHURE SRH 440